eidelmanjonathan/aws-batch-cbmc/ci/snapshot/README.md

   ProjectName cannot contain a space or other "illegal" characters.

-* If you are setting up both a completely new shared tool building account and a proof account, and the proof account already has read access in the build account's S3 bucket policy, run the following command:
+* If you are setting up both a completely new shared tool building account and a proof account, run the following command:

-        snapshot-update --profile $PROOF-PROFILE --build-profile $BUILD-PROFILE --init-build-account
+        snapshot-update --profile $PROOF-PROFILE --build-profile $BUILD-PROFILE --init-build-account --init-proof-account

-* If you are using an existing tool building account, and are setting up a brand new proof account, and the proof account already has read access in the build account's S3 bucket policy, run the following command:
+* If you are using an existing tool building account, and are setting up a brand new proof account, run the following command:

         snapshot-update --profile $PROOF-PROFILE --build-profile $BUILD-PROFILE --init-proof-account

-* If you would like to propose and create a new, updated snapshot in the build account, and then use that snapshot in the proof account, run the following command:
+* If you would like to propose and create a new, updated snapshot and then use that snapshot in the proof account, run the following command:

         snapshot-update --profile $PROOF-PROFILE --build-profile $BUILD-PROFILE